inkiyad/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include your first attempts at recording the set-up video here.**\*\*

+Set up just consisted of attaching phone with the water bottle and testing out tinkerbelle.
+[See video](https://youtu.be/lAxmj83391Y)

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*